Emmys 2021: Apple, Netflix and other streamers flex their muscles - News Break

 Emmys 2021: Apple, Netflix and other streamers flex their muscles

 The message Emmy Award voters sent with their nominations on Tuesday came through loud and clear: If you want to enjoy the best that TV has to offer, you better get streaming.
-After a pandemic-plagued year in which Americans spent countless shelter-in-place hours binge-watching online content, many of those fresh, exciting shows — including “Bridgerton,” “Ted Lasso,” “Hacks,” “WandaVision” and “The Flight Attendant” — were showered with Emmy love on Tuesday.www.thederrick.com
+After a pandemic-plagued year in which Americans spent countless shelter-in-place hours binge-watching online content, many of those fresh, exciting shows that helped us get through hard times — including “Bridgerton,” “Ted Lasso,” “Hacks,” “WandaVision” and “The Flight Attendant” — were showered with Emmy love.www.canoncitydailyrecord.com

 Comments / 0